Sterwen-Technology/navigation_server/doc/Navigation message server.md

 ## Description
-The navigation server-router aggregate and distribute navigation and other operational data aboard recreational vessels.
+The navigation server-router aggregate and distribute navigation and other operational data aboard recreational or small professional vessels.
 It is a focal point and server for all kind of data needed to control the course and operational condition of the boat.
 The system is based on the building blocks described here below.
+These building blocks can be configured in several processes and each
 The configuration and parameters of the system are described in a Yaml file.
+See the corresponding section.
 All building blocks are optional, but if there is no Coupler or Publisher nothing will happen.

-**IMPORTANT NOTE: The *nmea_message_server* program can be configured to perform several kind of tasks, and you can also run several programs communicating via various mechanisms to distribute processing load across several CPU both locals or on remote systems.
-Hence, the system proposed must be seen as a toolbox to process and route NMEA messages**
+**IMPORTANT NOTE: Every *navigation_server* process can be configured to perform several kind of tasks, and you can also run several programs communicating via various mechanisms to distribute processing load across several CPU both locals or on remote systems.
+Hence, the system proposed must be seen as a toolbox to process and route NMEA and other messages**

-Each *nmea_message_server* is a single Python process and messages are exchanged internally.
+Each *navigation_server* is a single Python process and messages are exchanged internally.
 That could lead to burst of messages and some delays du to the Python GIL, when the workload starts to be significant.
-To overcome that problem, the easiest solution is to split the processing between several *nmea_message_server* processes.
+To overcome that problem, the easiest solution is to split the processing between *navigation_server* processes.

-Inside the *nmea_message_server* process the following entities can be configured and instantiated:
+Inside the *navigation_server* process the following entities can be configured and instantiated:

-**Server**: servers can accept incoming connections and then are sending or receiving NMEA messages (or messages containing NMEA data) using several application protocols that are described in details in the **NMEA system PAI** document.
+**Server**: servers can accept incoming connections and then are sending or receiving messages using several application and transport protocols that are described in details in the **Navigation system API** document.
 In the server category we also find NMEA CAN controllers or pseud-controllers that are not external servers but have a server function versus the CAN network.
+Some servers can also be purely internal.
+One server is used as a starting and shall be the "Main" server in the configuration file.

 **Coupler**: couplers are the interfaces for external devices or for incoming messages for communication between processes